zxzxzxzhang/patent_value/README.md

 Please refer to the [LICENSE](./LICENSE) file for full details.

-For inquiries or specific permissions, contact us at [您的邮箱地址] with the subject "Pre-release Code Inquiry."
+For inquiries or specific permissions, contact us at zhangx2293@gmail.com with the subject "Pre-release Code Inquiry."